yoctoproject/poky/documentation/migration-guides/migration-1.5.rst

    and still wish to have this check performed, you should add "version-going-backwards" to your value for one or the other variables depending on how you wish it to be handled.
-See the documented QA checks in the
+See the documented QA checks in the ":ref:`ref-classes-insane`" section.
-   ":ref:`insane.bbclass <ref-classes-insane>`" section.

 .. _migration-1.5-directory-layout-changes: